ab4499/Interactive_Vis/README.md

 shinyApp(ui=ui, server=server)
 ```

+Here is what the app looks like: [App](https://ab4499.shinyapps.io/Interactive_Vis1/)

 In this visualization, questions are clustered within skill categories.
 Some skill categories are more specific (such as wrangling, nlp, sna, d.trees), some are more general (such as coding, goolgeableable, non-googleable).
 We can see how many students get the questions related to specific skills right.

 ## Relevant Materials